exercism/elm/exercises/practice/leap/.approaches/logical-expression/content.md

 We can combine smaller logical statements into larger ones using the logical operators `&&` (and), `||` (or), and `not` (negation).

+A logicial expression is the most concise approach.

 ## Precedence

 In school they teach you that `2 + 3 * 4` is to be read as meaning `2 + (3 * 4)`.